With the She Makes Change campaign, IRC participates in CPC Run The Hague 2020 to raise funds for women's empowerment workshops in India.

-To celebrate International Women's Day, IRC is fundraising for women to ensure their voice is counted.
-Run with Team IRC and raise funds to empower women in Odisha join us here or donate directly to the campaign.
+To celebrate International Women's Day, IRC raised funds for women to ensure their voice is counted.

 Odisha, a state on the East Indian coast, has a population of 41 million.
 Data indicates that women here have a low status: Maternal and infant mortality rates are high, and female labour force participation is low.
 The Ganjam district, within Odisha, has a population of 3.5 million with marginalised communities comprising almost a quarter of this.
 There are significant challenges in the socio-economic conditions as well as the delivery of services to the marginalised.
 Over the years, the Government of Odisha has taken some progressive gender centric policy measures, but much is left desired in terms of creation of an enabling environment for women to benefit from the same.

 Water, sanitation and hygiene (WASH) is a human right.
 Basic access to WASH in the household has wide socio-economic impacts, particularly for women.

 Women, in many cultures, have the responsibility of water and sanitation provision in the household, they have more acute needs due to cultural and biological roles, and a lack of services is at the cost of their health, education, employment and participation in politics and society.
 Gender inequality in politics results in a lack of adequate WASH services: unless women are prioritised in WASH systems and decision making, the problem will only worsen.